jbmagination/TwitchPlaysCC/README.md

 ## Code Setup

 ### Setting up the script dependencies
+1. Head to the [Python download page](https://www.python.org/downloads/) and download Python.
+Make sure Python is added to PATH.
-1. Head to the [Node.js website](https://nodejs.org) and download the latest release.
+2. Head to the [Node.js website](https://nodejs.org) and download a release.
+Latest is preferred.
-2. Run the Setup file.
+3. Run the Setup file.
 It will install everything that is needed to run the script.
-3. Restart your computer if desired.
+4. Restart your computer if desired.

 ### Configurating the script
 1. Head to the [OAuth Password Generator](https://twitchapps.com/tmi/) and copy your OAuth key.